 The newspapers wrote him off as dead.

-But then, at the end of April, there was unexpected good news.
+At the end of April, there was unexpected good news.
 Word of Ira C. Sparks and The Dauntless arrived from the Philippines.
-After sailing 73 days on across open water, he’d made landfall on March 21st, at Tandag on Mindanao.
+After sailing 73 days on across open water, he’d made landfall on March 21 at Tandag on Mindanao.

 They call this boat my coffin but I am not afraid.
 The vision that came commanding me to make this pilgrimage contained assurance that I would meet no danger on the way.
 I have a message from God.